ivanperez-keera/dunai/README.md

 - [Back to the Future: time travel in FRP](http://dl.acm.org/citation.cfm?id=3122957) ([mirror](http://www.cs.nott.ac.uk/~psxip1/))

 - [Testing and Debugging Functional Reactive Programming](http://dl.acm.org/citation.cfm?id=3110246)

+## Video
+- [Actors Design Patterns and Arrowised FRP](https://youtu.be/wO_jX8wGhU0?t=781).
+The minimal implementation of what signal function can be in more declarative approach.

 # Structure and internals.